Donald DePoy: Me & Martha

 DePoy and his wife Martha Hills have been performing together since 2005 as Me & Martha, performing some 250 shows a year.
 Hills fronts the duo, sings, and plays the upright bass — which DePoy taught her to play.
 In 2000, she first heard DePoy perform in a band in Belfast, Maine and "felt her life change in a matter of measures."
 “I’d never heard bluegrass music, except for the ‘Beverly Hillbillies’ theme,” Hills said.
 After hearing DePoy she thought, "I have to have bluegrass in my life."
 She started learning double-bass in 2001, and she and DePoy started performing music together in 2003, soon adding stories and history to their performances.
 Hills says, “He’s my soulmate, and we enjoy making people happy.”
 With her husband playing “everything but fiddle,” she points out, “We’re a party waiting to happen.”

-The duo continues the centuries-old music-making tradition of fusing musical genres to create a fresh approach to the music.
-Me & Martha see themselves as keepers of the flame of Americana rural roots mountain music, which includes American fiddle/banjo traditions, old-time string band, sea shanties, work songs, hillbilly, traditional and classic country, bluegrass, rural swing, and contemporary folk ballads.
+The duo continues the centuries-old music-making tradition of fusing musical genres to create the music, which includes American fiddle/banjo traditions, old-time string band, sea shanties, work songs, hillbilly, traditional and classic country, bluegrass, rural swing, and contemporary folk ballads.
 They were awarded Top Live Wedding Band by Virginia Living for 2022 and 2023.

 Me & Martha are members of America’s Old-Time Country Music Hall of Fame and are on the artist rosters of the Virginia Commission for the Arts and Young Audiences of Virginia as traditional musicians.
 In 2012, they played 212 concerts, hosted 34 weekly Tuesday night bluegrass jams at James Madison University, participated in a number of community service events, and worked tirelessly on the Shenandoah Music Trail, an organization they founded.